 Are there other companies that do this?

-There are a handful of companies out there who have a platform and facilitate these investments.
-In fact, over $361 million has been raised through Reg CF. (Source: Crowdfund Capital Advisors)
+There are a number of companies out there who have a platform and facilitate investments; with different areas of focus and niches.
+In fact, over $1 billion has been raised through Reg CF. (Source: Crowdfund Capital Advisors)

 Would my company do well with Vicinity?